anachrocomputer/PIC32Reach/README.md

 ## PIC32 Toolchain ##

-MPLAB X V5.20 and 'xc32' V2.15.
+MPLAB X V6.20 and 'xc32' V4.60.
-These are quite old versions now, so I really ought to upgrade!
+These are not quite the latest versions, but MPLAB X V6.20 is the last version to support my "long obsolete" ICD3 programmer.

 ## PIC32 Programmer ##